 In the guide, we’ll walk you through step by step to help you pick out the best components that go in a trading computer.
 Computer technology changes rapidly, if you are reading another article written a year ago (or longer) then the information is outdated.
-This guide is for 2017 and we’ll keep it updated as components change over time.
+This guide is for components going into 2018 and we’ll keep it updated as components change over time.

 It’s important that you seek advice from professionals that have experience building, testing and configuring thousands of trading computers.